hyperledger/indy-node/design/anoncreds.md

     1. CredDef Issuer needs to be able to create multiple CredDefs for the same Schema by the same issuer DID.
     1. We need to keep reputation for CredDef's Issuer DID.
 1. Creation of Revocation entities (Def and Registry):
-    1. RevocDef Issuer may not be the same as Schema Issuer and CredDef issuer.
+    1. RevocRegDef Issuer may not be the same as Schema Issuer and CredDef issuer.
-    1. RevocDef Issuer needs to be able to create multiple RevocDefs for the same issuer DID.
+    1. RevocRegDef Issuer needs to be able to create multiple RevocRegDefs for the same issuer DID.
-    1. RevocDef Issuer needs to be able to create multiple RevocDef for the same CredDef by the same issuer DID.
+    1. RevocRegDef Issuer needs to be able to create multiple RevocRegDef for the same CredDef by the same issuer DID.
-    1. We need to keep reputation for RevocDef's Issuer DID.
+    1. We need to keep reputation for RevocRegDef's Issuer DID.
-1. Referencing Schema/CredDef/RevocDef:
+1. Referencing Schema/CredDef/RevocRegDef:
-    1. Prover needs to know what CredDef (public keys), Schema and RevocDef were used for issuing the credential.
+    1. Prover needs to know what CredDef (public keys), Schema and RevocRegDef were used for issuing the credential.
-    1. Verifier needs to know what CredDef (public keys), Schema and RevocDef were used for issuing the credential from the proof.
+    1. Verifier needs to know what CredDef (public keys), Schema and RevocRegDef were used for issuing the credential from the proof.
 1. <b>Keys rotation</b>:
     1. Issuer needs to be able to rotate the keys and issue new credentials with the new keys.